A sensational side dish that’s so easy to make, what’s not to love about roasted shallots?

-- Tip the shallots into a pan and add just enough cool water to cover.
+- Tip the shallots into an ovenproof frying pan and add just enough cool water to cover.
 Bring to the boil, lower the heat and simmer for 5 minutes.

 - Add all of the remaining ingredients and stir until the shallots are well coated with the glaze.

 - This side-dish is very versatile and will go well with almost anything, especially grilled meat and fish.